-- 22.1.
+22.1.
 Attendance, absence and exclusions are closely monitored in line with our attendance policy.
-A child going missing from education is a potential indicator of abuse and neglect, including criminal and sexual abuse /exploitation. - 22.2.
-The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'. - 22.3.
+A child who is absent from education, particularly when this is repeated or for prolonged periods of time is a potential indicator of abuse and neglect, including criminal and sexual abuse /exploitation.

+22.2.
+The school's attendance lead will monitor unauthorised absences and take appropriate action, including notifying the DSL and local authority, particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities'.

+22.3.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

-- 22.4 The School will ensure that the relevant personal information will be kept for each pupil including two emergency contact details where possible. - 22.5 Staff will monitor pupils who do not attend the school on the agreed date and will notify the LA at the earliest date.
+22.4 The school will ensure that the relevant personal information will be kept for each pupil including two emergency contact details where possible.

+22.5 Staff will monitor pupils who do not attend the school on the agreed date and will notify the LA at the earliest date.